-Once you have firmly decided that medicine is the right field for you, you can begin to make your application via UCAS.
+Once you have firmly decided that medicine is the right career for you, you can begin to make your application via UCAS.

 Oliver – Plymouth University

 ‘I started my preparation during my GCSEs and chose science-heavy subjects.
 Then I volunteered for 2 weeks at a summer school for disabled children between GCSE and AS years.
 Although I didn’t start doing anything specific for medical school until after my AS exams, doing the work experience so early reduced some pressure.’

 Andrea – University of Aberdeen

 ‘I volunteered to teach English to child refugees during my AS year and followed it up with work experience on a busy labour ward during the summer holidays (between AS and A2).
 By focussing on extra-curricular activities during my AS year, I left more time for my studies during my A2 year.’

 The University College Admissions System (UCAS), is the national service for application to higher education in the UK.
-Last year, UCAS processed around 3 million applications from UK and EU students.
+Last year, UCAS processed almost 3 million applications from around 700,000 students.
 No matter what course you are interested in applying for, you will need to go through UCAS, so it is a good idea to familiarise yourself with the application process and UCAS website.

 To apply for a course at a higher education establishment, you first need to register.
 You can do so anytime over the summer, right up until early October.
 Once you are registered you can begin to follow the steps to completing your application.